bergesinstitute/grafmethodenglish/book-3-unit-4.md

 # Homework

-## 1. Memorize the irregular past participles from this unit
+## 1. Memorize the list of irregular verbs from this unit

-🔹 Memoriza los participios pasados irregulares de esta unidad.
+🔹 Memoriza la lista de verbos irregulares de esta unidad.

 ## 2. Complete, using the present perfect